Joe Cronin: Early life

-Cronin was born in Excelsior District of San Francisco, California.
-The 1906 San Francisco earthquake had cost his Irish Catholic parents almost all of their possessions.
+Cronin was born in the Excelsior District of San Francisco, California.
+His parents lost almost all of their possessions in the 1906 San Francisco earthquake.
 Cronin attended Sacred Heart High School.
 He played several sports as a child and he won a city tennis championship for his age group when he was 14.
 As he was not greatly interested in school, Cronin's grades improved only when the San Francisco Seals of the Pacific Coast League began giving away tickets to students with good conduct and attendance.
 At the time, the nearest MLB team was nearly 2000 mi from San Francisco.

 Major league career

 As a player

+Cronin began his major league baseball career playing for the Pittsburgh Pirates in 1926 and 1927.

-Baseball promoter Joe Engel, who scouted for the Senators and managed the Chattanooga Lookouts at Engel Stadium, originally signed Cronin.
-Engel first spotted Cronin playing in Kansas City.
-"I knew I was watching a great player", Engel said.
-"I bought Cronin at a time he was hitting .221.
-When I told Clark Griffith what I had done, he screamed, 'You paid $7,500 for that bum?
-Well, you didn't buy him for me.
-You bought him for yourself.
-He's not my ballplayer – he's yours.
-You keep him and don't either you or Cronin show up at the ballpark.'"
+Baseball promoter Joe Engel, who scouted for the Washington Senators and managed the Chattanooga Lookouts at Engel Stadium, signed Cronin to the Senators in 1928, after spotting Cronin play in Kansas City.

-In 1930, Cronin had a breakout year, batting .346 with 13 home runs and 126 RBI.
+In 1930, Cronin ranked 26th in the league for batting average at .346, 35th for home runs with 13, and 13th for RBI with 126.
 Cronin won both the AL Writers' MVP (the forerunner of the BBWAA MVP, established in 1931) and the AL Sporting News MVP.
-His 1931 season was also outstanding, with him posting a .306 average, 12 home runs, and 126 RBIs.
-Cronin led the Senators to the 1933 World Series and later married Griffith's niece, Mildred Robertson.
+In his 1931 season, he posted a .306 average, 12 home runs, and 126 RBIs.
+Cronin led the Senators to the 1933 World Series and later married Mildred Robertson, the niece of Senators' owner Clark Griffith.